Don is a retired engineer and long-time motorhome owner who enjoys helping readers deal with the increasingly complex technology of RVs.

 All 110-VAC power in an RV, regardless of whether it comes from an external AC voltage source or a built-in AC voltage generator, will go through the RV’s AC transfer switch before it goes to the main AC breaker panel for distribution to everything in the RV.

 There is a power control panel in each RV which does several things for the owner.

-This capability protects any people using an appliance plugged into the GFCI receptacle from any "leakage" current flow.
+This capability protects people using an appliance plugged into the GFCI receptacle from any "leakage" current flow.